kris098e/5th_term/5th_term/formal_languages_data_processing/exam/exam notes.md

 Walk through
 # Finite automta
-- Reducing a DFA to automata, remember that that when ripping out a state, to look at all the possibilities for each of the other states.
+- Reducing a DFA to regex, remember that that when ripping out a state, to look at all the possibilities for each of the other states.
 # Parsers
 ## top-down parsers
 - Remember when doing follow of a non-terminal, and the non-terminal right after this non-terminal is nullable, then we add the first(`what is after the non-terminal`).
 If we reach the end of the production, then we also have to add the follow of the left-hand-side non-terminal.